ZL-Audio/zl-audio.github.io/content/en/reports/zldsp_fft.md

 #### Switch Order

-The boundary between medium and high orders is derived from the detected L1 and L2 cache sizes.
+The boundary between medium and high orders is derived from the detected L1 cache size.
 The implementation estimates the largest transform orders that fit its working sets and selects:

-`switch_order = max(maximum_L1_order + 4, maximum_L2_order)`
+`switch_order = maximum_L1_order + 4`

 ## Reference